 After decades when TV channels broadcast specific shows at specific times, the OTT disruption enables consumers to choose when and how to watch, and on which device.

-Navigation apps such as Waze allow users to build their own profile, enter their home and work address and even collect points for posting notifications of heavy traffic and accidents.
-Online shopping sites cater to individual tastes and each shopper is presented with their own personalized page that displays previous purchases and recommendations, in addition to many other tailored elements.
+Navigation apps such as Waze allow users to build their own profiles, enter their home and work addresses and even collect points for posting notifications of heavy traffic and accidents.
+Online shopping sites cater to individual tastes, and each shopper is presented with their personalized page that displays previous purchases and recommendations, in addition to many other tailored elements.

 From the household to the individual

 However, many TV packages are still geared to all users in their household and not to the individual.
 Most consumers find this approach dated.
 They expect a custom experience, with their own profile and standard features such as their name and profile picture at the start.
 They presume that the service will remember what they watched and enable ‘continue watching’ so that they can pick up where they left off.

 They also expect appropriate recommendations based on their viewing habits; beyond suggesting content, they are looking for a service that really ‘knows them.’
 This means that the service understands that they watch specific types of shows or movies and directs them to similar content at the right time.
 For example, someone who watches an action flick every weekend would appreciate knowing that a new action flick with their favorite actor will be available this upcoming weekend.
 However, someone who watches historical series nightly may appreciate daily updates about upcoming episodes.

 Personalization, to be relevant, needs to go well beyond the content; to be implemented successfully, it must also consider the context.